-• Given the capital deployment responsibilities of our named executive officers and the private equity-like nature of our business, we consider the compensation levels and practices used by private equity firms that offer comprehensive programs, which often include co-investment and leveraged carried-interest opportunities.
+Given the capital deployment responsibilities of our named executive officers and the private equity-like nature of our business, we consider the compensation levels and practices used by private equity firms that offer comprehensive programs, which often include co-investment and leveraged carried-interest opportunities.
 While Roper's operating model is closely akin to that of private equity firms, we do not allow our named executive officers to co-invest in Company investments, nor do they benefit from carried-interest tax treatment.
 Our compensation practices often compete with private equity opportunities when recruiting and retaining talented professionals who possess deep expertise in both operations and capital deployment.

-2022 Peer Group
+2023 Peer Group

-Our self-selected peer group reflects our continued strong growth, sustained value creation, continuing expansion into software and technology-driven businesses, market valuation relative to revenues and gross investment, and intense competition with private equity for talent and investment opportunities.
-Roper's decision and subsequent transformation to focus on software has changed the performance of the Company significantly.
+Our self-selected peer group reflects our continued strong growth, sustained value creation, continuing expansion into software and technologydriven businesses, market valuation relative to revenues and gross investment, and intense competition with private equity for talent and investment opportunities.
+Roper's decision and subsequent transformation to focus on software and technology-enabled products has changed the performance of the Company significantly.
 Today, approximately 75% of Roper's revenue is derived from our software businesses.
 In addition, Roper's historical growth and exceptional shareholder returns are in part the result of Roper's capital deployment strategy.
 All of these facts make it continually difficult to select appropriate peers.
-The 2022 peer companies are listed below along with various size indicators.
-Citrix Systems, Inc. remained in the self-selected peer group for 2022; however is excluded from the table below due to its acquisition in 2022.
+For 2023, the Committee added seven companies to the self-selected peer group to more closely align the peer group with the Company's portfolio of businesses following the completion of its divestiture strategy to reduce the cyclicality and asset intensity of the enterprise.
+The companies added are: Ansys, Inc., Ares Management Corporation, Boston Scientific Corporation, The Carlyle Group, Palo Alto Networks, Inc., Stryker Corporation, and Veeva Systems, Inc. At the time of peer company selection, the Committee determined that the self-selected peer group was appropriate based on its review of both financial and non-financial characteristics.
+The 2023 peer companies are listed below along with various size indicators.
+VMware, Inc. remained in the self-selected peer group for 2023, however it is excluded from the table below due to its acquisition in 2023.